-All HPRO majors are required to take the following 4 (12 scr) major specific courses.
+All HPRO majors are required to take the following 4 (12 credit hours) major specific courses.
 These courses are all offered at the University of Toledo.
-In addition, all HPRO majors are required to take 3 (9 scr) advised electives.
+In addition, all HPRO majors are required to take 3 (9 credit hours) advised electives.

 - PUBH6200 Methods and Materials in Public Health

 - PUBH6300 Community Health Organizations

 - PUBH6460 Health Promotion Programs

-PUBH6800 - Evaluation of Health Programs UNIVERSITY OF
+- PUBH6800 Evaluation of Health Programs